Meuse → Mosel → Rhine

 These are the 5 (five) countries we are going to visit.
 Please use the links to get to the specific chapters (or routes, or legs) of each country.

-NL - +31 - Many canals & rivers (Depending on YOUR route)
+NL - +31 - Many canals & rivers (Depending on the chosen route).

-BE - +32 - Mostly Albert Canal and Meuse River
+BE - +32 - Mostly Zuid-Willemsvaart, the Albert Canal and the Meuse River.

-FR - +33 - Meuse River, many canal and Moselle River
+FR - +33 - Meuse River, many canals and the Moselle River.
+Many canals because of the chance of detours.

-DE - +49 - Moselle River, Saar river and Rhine River
+DE - +49 - The Moselle, the Saar and the Rhine River.

 Of all five countries, we’ll only be in Luxembourg for a short stretch: just the section of the Moselle that lies wedged between France, Germany, and Luxembourg.
 It starts at Écluse d'Apach (FR) and ends at Wasserbillig (LUX), where the Sauer River flows into the Moselle.
 On this approximately 36 km long stretch, we’ll be boating right along the border between Luxembourg and Germany.
 More about this will follow in the section covering this part of the route.